cadop/dhart/docs/C# Documentation/markdown/2_raycast_at_plane.md

 using HumanFactors.RayTracing;
 using HumanFactors.Geometry;

-public class NewBehaviourScript : MonoBehaviour
+public class HFExampleScript : MonoBehaviour
 {
     // Start is called before the first frame update void Start()